DecampsRenan/Poomtchit/README.md

 # Jambox

-> Create and mix sounds taken from your microphone,right fromyour browser 🎶
+> Create and mix sounds taken from your microphone, right fromyour browser 🎶

 ## Getting Started